Li-Tian/neo/Documentation/articles/consensus/consensus_algorithm.md

 [![dbft_state_graph](../../images/consensus/dbft_state_graph.jpg)](../../images/consensus/dbft_state_graph.jpg)

-The View Change will take place, when one consensus node could not reach a consensus in `2<sub>v+1 </sub>*t` time interval, or received illegal proposals such as contain invalid transactions.
+The View Change will take place, when one consensus node could not reach a consensus in 2<sup>v+1</sup>⋅ 𝑡  time interval, or received illegal proposals such as contain invalid transactions.

 1. Given 𝑘 = 1, 𝑣<sub>𝑘 </sub>= 𝑣 + 𝑘；